seanbutler/Morris/README.md

 ### Parallel
 - [ ] Parallel execution is trivial and straightforward
-- [ ] Threads are lightweight and first class object
+- [ ] Threads are lightweight userspace objects and also first class object
 - [ ] Independent Control of Cores and CPUs

 ### Safe